jonmellman/is-it-open/README.md

 is-it-open
 ==========
 is-it-open is an Android app that stores business names and their hours of operation, then simply displays whether they are opened or closed.
+I use the app to keep track of restaurants, services, etc. around my campus.

 Screenshot of the home screen: